McMMaMko/DemoShopTestSite/README.md

 2. An excel file with the bugs I've found while testing
 3. A DemoShopSite.side file that contains the automation testing for the smoke testing

 Steps to run the automation test :

 1.Having the latest version of node.js installed.
   If you don't have it installed you can get the latest version from https://nodejs.org/en/
-2. After making sure you have node installed you need to have the selenium side runner installed which can be installed with a simple command of "npm install selenium-side-runner"
+2. After making sure you have node installed you need to have the selenium side runner installed which can be installed with a simple command of "npm install selenium-     side-runner"
 3. After selenium side runner you need to install the chrome drive which you can do with the command "npm install chromedriver"
 4. Once all the steps above are followed you can run the tests by running the command "selenium-side-runner /path/to/filename.side"

 there is a SmokeTest.java file with the code for the automation test in case anyone needs to look in to that.